Module 4: Marketing Your Rental Vacancy – LandlordPass

 Photos

 Tenants scan photos before reading text.
 Ten to fifteen clear, well-lit photos usually outperform three or four.
 Lead with the living area and kitchen, then bedrooms, bathrooms, storage, and any outdoor space.
-Avoid filters — clarity matters more than mood.
+Avoid heavy filters — clarity matters more than mood.

 Key Point